s0mr4t/boucp.github.io/README.md

   ## Deploying this site in github pages
-  make a .github/workflows/build.yml file for deploying in ubuntu server
+  Make a .github/workflows/build.yml file for deploying in ubuntu server
   ```yml
   name: build
 on: